LimaRAF/plantR/README.md

 ## Description

-The package plantR provides tools for downloading, processing, cleaning, validating, summarizing and exporting records of plant species occurrences from biological collections.
+The package plantR provides tools for downloading, processing, cleaning, validating, summarizing and exporting species records from biological collections, with a primary focus on plant species.
 Please read the Introduction and Tutorial of the package for more details.

 ### Installation